stevecrozz/lithostech.com/_posts/2008-10-10-django-database-fixtures-are-not-good.markdown

     continue to use South.  \r\n\r\n(Note, I don't have anything to do with South.
     \ I just think it's required equipment in a Django DB application.)"
 ---
-{% picture thumbnail-left 2008/django-logo.jpg alt="Django logo" %}
+{% responsive_image path: static/img/full/2008/django-logo.jpg alt:
-I've been working on a project using django, and I've got some great things to say about it.
+"Django logo" class: "img-float-left" %} I've been working on a project using django, and I've got some great things to say about it.
 I also have some nasty things to say.
 I'm currently prototyping, which means the databases I work with get destroyed and recreated regularly.
 I normally have a set of test data that should always be present in the system.
 Database fixtures to the rescue!

 The [django
 documentation](http://docs.djangoproject.com/en/dev/howto/initial-data/)